Dahlia Dumont: vocals, ukulele-player, singer-songwriter.

 Brooklyn-girl, but a nomad at heart, Dahlia Dumont traveled the world from an early age, always absorbing the cultural and musical influences in her path.
 Her Eastern European heritage and her years as an anthropology student and teacher in France and Senegal shaped her musical palette, and in 2012 she created her project The Blue Dahlia.

 The Blue Dahlia: Lyrics in English and French, French and Mexican accordion, klezmer violin, warm and joyous rhythms of reggae, ska and Latin America, the sensual voice of jazz and French chanson.
 The music can be heard as an acoustic trio in the intimate bistros of New York and Paris, as well as the electric big band in venues and festivals around the world.

 Today, Dahlia lives between New York and Paris, with a different band in each city.
-The musicians of New York and Paris are both featured on La Tradition Américaine.

 From Laredo, Texas, accordionist, trombonist, mutli-instrumentalist, composer, arranger.
 Received his degree in jazz performance from Berklee College of Music.
 Musical Director of Calpulli Mexican Dance Company, accordionist and trombonist with Grammy-winning artist LILA DOWNS.
 Bass trombonist for Gregorio Uribe Big Band.

 Born in Nagoya, Japan.
 Studied at Koyo Conservatory in Kobe.
 He studied a lot of skills of electric and acoustic bass.
 Berklee College of Music.
 Has performed with Joe Lovano, George Garzone, Hal Crook, Greg Osby, David Clark, David Santro, Scott Free, Greg Hopkins.